 Otherwise, respecting your tenant’s privacy is crucial when it comes to owning a rental home.
 Virginia landlord-tenant law stipulates that landlords must provide their tenant with 24 hours' notice before entering the premises.

-Landlords in Virginia has a responsibility to ensure that their tenant lives in a habitable home.
+Landlords in Virginia has a responsibility to ensure that their tenant lives in a habitable home under the residential landlord and tenant act.
 But what tasks fall under this responsibility?

 Here are just some of the things that landlords must provide as per Virginia landlord-tenant law to ensure that their space is habitable and safe to occupy: